khushaal-nandwani/ttc-avoiding-delays/README.md

-# Avoiding Delays in TTC Streetcar
+# Avoiding Delays on the TTC Streetcar: A Data-Driven Guide for Smarter Travel

 ## Overview